CIA activities in the Philippines: 1970s

-In 1971, the previous flames of Communism within the Philippines that the CIA thought that they had extinguished had reappeared with a terror attack on August 21, 1971, at a Liberal party rally that was held in Manila's Plaza Miranda that killed 9 and injured 11 and led to all of the Liberal Opposition to Marcos to be killed.
+In 1971, the previous flames of communism within the Philippines that the CIA thought that they had extinguished had reappeared with a terror attack on August 21, 1971, at a Liberal party rally that was held in Manila's Plaza Miranda that killed 9 and injured 11 and led to all of the Liberal Opposition to Marcos to be killed.

 In 1972, hostilities increased between the Philippine government and Moro Muslims in Mindanao seeking independence (see the Moro conflict for more information).
-The Nixon Administration received a request from the Marcos government for additional military aid to fight the insurrection; however, for both budgetary and strategic reasons, U.S. officials were hesitant to increase military assistance.
+The Nixon Administration received a request from the Marcos government for additional military aid to fight the insurrection; however, for both budgetary and strategic reasons, US officials were hesitant to increase military assistance.
 The Department of Defense estimated that Muslim insurgents were numbered up to 17,000 but were lightly armed.
 However, US officials feared the continuation of the Muslim insurrection would further destabilize President Marcos who faced several other internal challenges.
-While the Nixon White House wanted to support Marcos in order to protect U.S. interests in the Philippines, increased military support risked straining U.S. relations with Malaysia and Indonesia—especially if the Philippine military's suppression of the Moro insurrection resulted in heavy civilian casualties.
-In the background of the whole Moro Crisis in July 1972, the Chinese Communist Government sent a shipment of weapons to the growing CPP-NPA, but was seized by the Armed Forces of the Philippines.
-The Special National Intelligence Estimate 56–73 of March 28, 1973 took the position that Marcos should seek a political compromise that would “stop the major fighting and allow the Christians and the Muslims to coexist” with the U.S., inducing Marcos with “economic development assistance and refugee aid for the south, along with the speed-up of [Military Assistance Program] support currently planned.”
-Furthermore, a CIA assessment from July 1973 concluded Marcos’ government was not in imminent danger of falling.
+While the Nixon White House wanted to support Marcos in order to protect US interests in the Philippines, increased military support risked straining US relations with Malaysia and Indonesia—especially if the Philippine military's suppression of the Moro insurrection resulted in heavy civilian casualties.
+In the background of the whole Moro crisis in July 1972, the Chinese communist government sent a shipment of weapons to the growing CPP-NPA, but was seized by the Armed Forces of the Philippines.
+The Special National Intelligence Estimate 56–73 of March 28, 1973 took the position that Marcos should seek a political compromise that would "stop the major fighting and allow the Christians and the Muslims to coexist" with the US, inducing Marcos with "economic development assistance and refugee aid for the south, along with the speed-up of [Military Assistance Program] support currently planned."
+Furthermore, a CIA assessment from July 1973 concluded Marcos' government was not in imminent danger of falling.
 Finally, as fighting between the Philippines military and insurgents became more intense, Secretary of State Henry Kissinger advocated that the Ford Administration not cut any US financial aid to the Philippines.

-On 7 April 1973, a memorandum was sent to the Secretary of Defense describing the U.S. position on the island of Sabah in a statement describing the Philippine claim on it as weak.
-The U.S. claimed neutrality, but suggested not pressuring the Filipino government in giving up its claims.
-They suggested knowingly that the U.S. would support Marcos if he chooses to pursue sovereignty over Sabah.
+On April 7, 1973, a memorandum was sent to the Secretary of Defense describing the US position on the island of Sabah in a statement describing the Philippine claim on it as weak.
+The US claimed neutrality, but suggested not pressuring the Filipino government in giving up its claims.
+They suggested knowingly that the US would support Marcos if he chooses to pursue sovereignty over Sabah.